-Poly-lysine is a synthetic positively charged polymer, existing as two enantiomers, poly-D-lysine (PDL) and poly-L-lysine (PLL).
+Poly-lysine in Poly-d-lysine Coated Surfaces is a synthetic positively charged polymer, existing as two enantiomers, poly-D-lysine (PDL) and poly-L-lysine (PLL).
 Both are commonly used however poly-D-lysine is not degraded by cellular proteases and is therefore often the preferred choice.
 As poly-D-lysine is a synthetic protein, it does not influence the signaling pathways of the cells and is completely free of any animal contaminants.

 This polyamino acid is useful in promoting cell adhesion to solid substrates and enhances electrostatic interaction between negatively-charged ions of the cell membrane and positively-charged surface ions of attachment factors on the culture surface.